gVallverdu/pychemcurv/README.rst

 Features
 ========

 Pychemcurv is divided in two parts.
-The first one is a standard python packages which provides two main classes to compute the local curvature at the atomic scale and the hybridization of a given atom.
+The first one is a standard python package which provides two main classes to compute the local curvature at the atomic scale and the hybridization of a given atom.
 Second, a `Plotly/Dash <https://plot.ly/dash/>`_ web